IRS Revenue Hunter: Where is the Easy/Hard Hunting Grounds? (PART 2)

 Kelly: Okay.
 Would the IRS force taxpayers to sell their home to recover tax liability?

-Kelly: Is it easier for the IRS to get retirement assets or to get personal residence, generally speaking?
+Kelly: Is it easier for IRS Collection to get retirement assets or to get personal residence, generally speaking?

 David: Oh, retirement assets.